Skip to content

 Communicate with stakeholders

-Notify all relevant stakeholders, such as employees, customers, and partners, about the attack, and provide updates on the recovery efforts.
+Notify all relevant stakeholders, such as employees, clients, and partners, about the attack, and provide updates on the recovery efforts.

 Restore data from backups